hnjm/RenderingPointsPerformanceTestSample-ForWinForms/README.md

 # Rendering Points Performance Test Sample for WinForms

 ### Description
-This sample shows you how to render points in Map Suite Desktop (ForWinForms) Edition.
+This sample shows you how to render points in Map Suite Desktop (WinForms) Edition.
-By manipulating the follwoing two options, the points will be rendered differently.
+By manipulating the following two options, the points will be rendered differently.
  - **Point Count**
  - **Grid Size in Pixel**